 The organisation of the Stichting IFLA Global Libraries has a board of four members.
 The Secretary General of Stichting IFLA Global Libraries is Gerald Leitner.

-Glòria Pérez-Salmerón became IFLA President in August 2017.
+Glòria Pérez-Salmerón served as IFLA President from 2017 to 2019.
 She is also Past-President of FESABID, Federación Española de Sociedades de Archivística, Biblioteconomía, Documentación y Museística (Spanish Federation of Archivist, Librarianship, Documentation and Museum Associations).
 She works at Diputació de Barcelona and has held many leadership roles in her distinguished career including Director of the National Library of Spain (2010-2013) where she also was member of its Governing Board and Executive Committee (2008-2013).
 Under her management, the Library developed many innovative projects including the systematic digitisation of holdings, thanks to a partnership agreement with Telefónica, which foresaw the digitisation of 200,000 book titles.
 Glòria's involvement with IFLA is long-standing, being a former member of IFLA’s Public Libraries Standing Committee (2005-2012) and member of the Executive Committee and Vice-President of EBLIDA, European Bureau of Library Information and Documentation Associations (2008-2015).
 Gloria is an experienced public speaker and regularly gives professional lectures.